gustavosabasdelpino/OWTest/README.md

 On top of this, we could have some end to test testing to verufy the fucntioning of ArrivalsNotifier, as a service, installes in some service.
 I see it, though, more like a CI thing.
 Something to run on some Continuos integrations server and not as part of teh development environment.

+What´s in, what´s not...

+The next step would be to implement the notification on train arrival.
+I managed to write the test (WhenAtrainArrives -> ArrivalIsNotified), not yet the implementation.
+The class TestTimedRunner should allow us, in test time, to simulate time passing, and we will checl that a notification is sent to FakeDeviceNotifier.
+Since we´re still realying in ArrivalsNotifier, it will simulate what happens in production when a train has arrived.

+In a similar way we would tests that teh system it able to refresh itself once the current predictions are exhausted.